gesiscss/padme_btw17/README.md

 # PADME: Online reproducibility using PADME and GESIS Notebooks

 This repository provides a schema analysis of tweets by and to German political accounts during the last hours of the German federal election 2017.
-Its purpose is to demonstrate how an online reproducibility service such as [GESIS Notebooks](https://notebooks.gesis.org/) provides a schematic analysis that researchers can submit to [PADME](https://padme-analytics.de/ŧ) to perform the same analysis with private data.
+Its purpose is to demonstrate how an online reproducibility service such as [GESIS Notebooks](https://notebooks.gesis.org/) provides a schematic analysis that researchers can submit to the analytics and machine learning platform [PADME](https://padme-analytics.de/ŧ) to perform the same analysis with private data.

 ## Included Materials